kuanb/kuanb.github.io/_posts/2015-09-04-traffic-cameras.md

 summary: Notes on early process of obtaining and processing NYC DOT traffic camera image streams
 ---

 Recently, I’ve been looking into what I’ll call “non-explicit” data resources.
 By that, I mean that there is a lot of data out there that is not cleaned and prepared for a specific purpose, although it might be tangentially relevant.
 Thus, some labor must be invested to access the relevant aspect of this data.
 An example of this are traffic cameras.
 As I was floating around NYC’s data offerings, I came across the NYCDOT traffic camera page.
 Through this page, one can easily acquire a list of url endpoints for each camera feed and limited metadata, including latitude, longitude, and a name indicating the approximate location or intersection at which the camera has been placed.
-Here’s an example of a JSON representing the data for a single camera:
+Here’s an example of a JSON representing the data for a single camera (a list of all of them is on this [GH Gist](https://gist.github.com/kuanb/dbe19ce4e8ef317ee3fc)):

 {% highlight javascript %}
 {